-Disaster relief for nonprofits
+Disaster relief and preparedness

-Congress has recognized the public value of performing arts organizations by addressing a significant inequity in Federal Emergency Management Agency (FEMA) disaster relief policy.
-A provision approved by Congress in October, 2006 adds nonprofit performing arts facilities to the list of organizations eligible for future FEMA disaster relief assistance.
+Congress recognized the public value of performing arts organizations by addressing a significant inequity in Federal Emergency Management Agency (FEMA) disaster relief policy.
+A provision approved by Congress in October, 2006 added nonprofit performing arts facilities to the list of organizations eligible for future FEMA disaster relief assistance.

 - ArtsReady, providing resources on response, recovery, and readiness

 - ArtsReady's page with resources related to acts of violence

 - FEMA issues policy regarding performing arts eligibility

 - CERF+ — While many of its resources are dedicated to crafts people, the Craft Emergency Relief Fund, CERF+, has a web page with resources available to artists of all types.
 Be sure to explore the various links on that page.

 - Disaster response and recovery resources from the Foundation of the American Institute for Conservation of Historic and Artistic Works